 5. Integration and Ecosystem Considerations

 Newer platforms have to blend well with the current enterprise systems.
 APIs, connectors and data exchange protocols are important.
-Additionally, vendor ecosystem strength affects long-term success as strong communities provide better support and third-party tools.
+Vendor ecosystem strength affects long-term success as strong communities provide better support and third-party tools.
 Organizations benefit from platforms offering robust partner networks.
 Furthermore, interoperability standards prevent future lock-in when business needs evolve again.

 Automation and Accelerators in Legacy Data Migration